varunasthana92/Kuka_Arm_Inverse_Kinematics/README.md

 # Kuka LBR iiwa 14 Forward and Inverse Kinematics for Weld Simulation

 Welding simulation is demonstrated by solving the inverse kinematics for a manipulator with 7 revolute joints.
 Kuka LBR iiwa 14 has 7-Degrees of Freedom with a spherical wrist configuration at the end-effector.
-With 7-DOFs, infinite solution may exist to reach to the target position and orientation, hence for to avoid that one of the joint was considered locked.
+With 7-DOFs, infinite solution may exist to reach to the target position and orientation.
+Hence to avoid the infinite solutions, one of the joint was considered locked.
 Project was part of the academic coursework ENPM662-Introduction to Robot Modeling at the Univeristy of Maryland-College Park.

 <p align="center">
 	<img src="https://github.com/varunasthana92/Kuka_Arm_Inverse_Kinematics/blob/master/images/weld_simulation.gif" width = 1000>